If you are looking for the Golf Card Game rules, you’ve come to the right place.

-Next, the dealer flips the top card of the deck face up and lays this next to the deck.
-The goal
+The dealer flips the top card of the deck face up and lays this next to the deck.
+This becomes the discard pile.

-from this point onward is to try to reduce the value of the cards you are holding, one card at a time.
+this point on is to try to reduce the value of the cards you are holding, one card at a time.
 You can do this by swapping a card from your hand with one in the discard pile or one from the deck, but only on your turn.

-The values for the cards in a game of Golf are as follows:
+The values for the cards in a Golf Card Game are as follows: